 Have you ever wondered what you should do with your old or unused medications?
 There are a few different ways to dispose of your medications after you no longer need them.
 Medications play an important role in treating many conditions and diseases, but when they are no longer needed it’s important to dispose of them properly to avoid harm to others.
 By monitoring your medications at home and disposing of them in a safe manner, you can prevent the diversion and abuse of prescription drugs and protect Iowa’s water supply.

-When the others options are not practical or available, the U.S. Food and Drug Administration recommends carefully discarding your medications as followed: (1) follow patient instructions, (2) remove medicines from original containers (do not crush tablets or capsules), mix with used coffee grounds, dirt, kitty litter or another undesirable substance, place the mixture in a sealed bag or can to avoid leakage; and (3) place in the trash for regular collection.
+When the other options are not practical or available, the U.S. Food and Drug Administration recommends carefully discarding your medications as follows: (1) follow patient instructions; (2) remove medicines from original containers (do not crush tablets or capsules), mix with used coffee grounds, dirt, kitty litter or another undesirable substance, place the mixture in a sealed bag or can to avoid leakage; and (3) place in the trash for regular collection.
 Most importantly, before throwing out your empty pill bottle or other empty medication packaging, remember to scratch out all information on the prescription label to make it unreadable.

 *When in doubt about the proper disposal of medicines, ask your pharmacist.*